-You can in fact add stamp duty and land tax to your mortgage.
+You can in fact add stamp duty to your mortgage.
 If you decide to do this as a landlord you will need to pay additional interest rates as a result.

-This is because the process involves you adding what you would pay in stamp duty to the mortgage and using a smaller deposit.
-Typically, the smaller a deposit is on a mortgage, the more the interest rate is.
+This is because the process involves you adding what you would pay in stamp duty to the mortgage and using a smaller amount of money down.
+Typically, the smaller a downpayment is on a mortgage, the more the interest rate is.
 Therefore, it is a decision you would have to make as a landlord to see if it is worth it for your situation.

 - Do you already own one or more properties?

 - Will the property you’re buying replace the current property you live in?